gpeyton/ai-devotional/devotional/index_Q3.md

 Developing a meaningful prayer life that honors God.
 *Hymn*: Sweet Hour of Prayer

-### Day 3: What Is the Reason Annexed to the Third Commandment?
+### Day 3: How Were Pious Persons Saved Before the Coming of Christ?
-*Catechism Q56*: What is the reason annexed to the third commandment?
+*Catechism Q61*: How were pious persons saved before the coming of Christ?
-*Catechism A*: The reason annexed to the third commandment is, that however the breakers of this commandment may escape punishment from men, yet the Lord our God will not suffer them to escape his righteous judgment.
+*Catechism A*: By believing in a Savior to come.
 *Hymn*: The Solid Rock

 ### Day 4: Exalted